Augustus: Battle of Philippi and division of territory

-A denarius minted c.
+A denarius coin of Augustus minted c.
 18 BC.
-Obverse: CAESAR AVGVSTVS; reverse: comet of eight rays with tail upward; DIVVS IVLIV[S], "divine Julius".
+Obverse: CAESAR AVGVSTVS; reverse: Caesar's comet with eight rays and an upward tail; DIVVS IVLIV[S], "divine Julius".

-On 1 January 42 BC, the Senate posthumously recognised Julius Caesar as a divinity of the Roman state, divus Iulius.
-Octavian was able to further his cause by emphasizing the fact that he was divi filius ('Son of the Divine').
-Antony and Octavian then sent twenty-eight legions by sea to face the armies of Brutus and Cassius, who had built their base of power in Greece.
-After two battles at Philippi in Macedonia in October 42, the Caesarian army was victorious and Brutus and Cassius committed suicide.
-Mark Antony later used the examples of these battles as a means to belittle Octavian, as both battles were decisively won with the use of Antony's forces.
-In addition to claiming responsibility for both victories, Antony branded Octavian as a coward for handing over his direct military control to Marcus Vipsanius Agrippa instead.
+On 1 January 42 BC, with Lepidus as consul, the Senate posthumously recognized Julius Caesar as a divinity of the Roman state, divus Iulius.
+Octavian was able to further his cause by emphasizing that he was divi filius ('son of the divine').
+Antony and Octavian then led twenty-eight legions east against Brutus and Cassius, whom they defeated after two battles at Philippi in Macedonia in October 42 BC.
+Brutus and Cassius both died by suicide.
+Claiming responsibility for both victories, Antony branded Octavian a coward for handing over his direct military control to Marcus Vipsanius Agrippa.
+Octavian was bedridden with illness during the first battle, allegedly removing himself from command over the camp per his doctor's advice, but captured Brutus's camp during the second battle.